Samson Satele: Oakland Raiders

 In 2009, Satele replaced Grove as the starting center, playing in 12 games.
 Although Satele was demoted at the beginning of the 2010 NFL season in favor of rookie Jared Veldheer, that lasted only one game.
 Satele got his job back the following week and started the rest of the season (15 games) for a team with their best won-lost record at 8-8 since winning the AFC championship game during the 2002 NFL season, playing on a good offensive line between Robert Gallery (12 games) at left guard and Cooper Carlisle (all 16 games) at right guard, helping Darren McFadden obtain 1,157 yards rushing and 5.2 yards per rush, the offense scoring 410 points.

 On opening day of the 2011 NFL season, Satele played between Carlisle and a new left guard, rookie Stefen Wisniewski, helping Darren McFadden and others rush for 190 yards in a win against the Denver Broncos.
 The three linemen stayed together all year, the two guards starting all 16 games and Satele missing only one.
 Yet the offense was inconsistent, scoring a lower number of points (359), and the team stayed at 8-8.

 Indianapolis Colts

 On March 21, 2012, Satele signed with the Indianapolis Colts to replace long-time incumbent Jeff Saturday at center.
 On March 6, 2014, he was released by the Colts.

-Second stint with Dolphins
+Miami Dolphins (second stint)

-On August 2, 2014, Satele re-signed with the Miami Dolphins after starting center Mike Pouncey underwent surgery.
+On August 2, 2014, Satele re-signed with the Dolphins after starting center Mike Pouncey underwent surgery.
 Satele played well enough that he kept a starting position after Pouncey returned, with the team moving Pouncey to right guard.
 He was released by the Dolphins at the end of the 2014 season and despite visits to the Bears and Seahawks, was not signed.